-The main place to find hidden gems in your user data is the in-app-events raw data report.
-The report contains the actions performed by non-organic users, sent to AppsFlyer, using the integrated SDK, server to server API and via native web view.
+At a glance: The main place to find hidden gems in your user data is the in-app-events raw data report.
+The report contains the actions performed by non-organic users, sent to AppsFlyer, using the integrated SDK, server to server API, and by native web view.

-The in-app-events raw data report is also the main source for activity data, meaning a chronological breakdown of the actions performed by users.
+The in-app-events raw data report is the main source of activity data, meaning a chronological list of the actions performed by users after acquisition.

-This report is the only source on the dashboard for specific event value information (except for the Audiences premium feature), excluding revenue related information.
+In the Dashboard this is the only source for specific event value information (except for the Audiences premium feature), excluding revenue related information.

-This article discusses several topics about the in-app-events raw data report and how to use it best for your purposes.
+This article discusses several topics about the in-app-events raw data report and how to use it.

 Raw data reports structure